Considering dental implants

-Implants can function for long time if you take care properly.
-They often last long in patients with regular brushing, floss and follow regular dental visits.
-Dentist can provide guidelines for better care of your teeth based on proper hygiene, genetic history and nutritional habits.
-Following recommendations properly implant has the best chance to last for lifetime.
+Implants can function for a long time if you take care properly.
+They often last long in patients with regular brushing, floss, and follow regular dental visits.
+Dentists can provide guidelines for better care of your teeth based on proper hygiene, genetic history, and nutritional habits.
+Following recommendations properly implant has the best chance to last for a lifetime.

 How do I know if I am eligible for dental implants?

 In general, you are the candidate for dental implants if: